 Thanks for taking the time to read this, I hope it gives an insight behind Tooltique and will hopefully show there is more behind this website that just old tools.

 UK Postage: As you can appreciate there is a lot of work needed to bring these tools back to life as a result I do get quite dirty when working in the workshop.
-I do have to allocate a whole day to postage/packing as a different operation because of this, so I pack all orders every weekend and order the collection from Hermes for 1st thing Monday mornings.
-We have now started to also pack on a Wednesday for Thursday collection, so depending on what day you order it will vary the delivery time. please allow 3 – 7 days for delivery for the UK.
+I do have to allocate a whole day to postage/packing as a different operation because of this, so we pack all orders every weekend and order the collection from Hermes for 1st thing Monday mornings.
+We have now started to also pack on more days during the week, so depending on what day you order it will vary the delivery time. please allow 3 – 5 working days for delivery for the UK.

 Tracking numbers will be emailed to you as soon as the parcel has been dispatched.

 Overseas postage: All orders are packed at weekends and sent out 1st thing Monday mornings (see notes above).
 Please allow 14-21 days for delivery, although this can be quicker depending on location.